 It’s clear why Gurdjieff called this ability to distinguish influences ‘magnetic.’
 This is the way it feels.
 You read or hear about an idea or you meet someone, and you immediately feel, ‘Yes, this is right.
 This is what I’ve been looking for.’
 You are attracted by what you hear or see.
 It’s an emotional, not an intellectual, response.

-In the past each time I moved to a new city, I began to form a map in my moving center that connected the places that I visited.
+Throughout my life each time I moved to a new city, I began to form a map in my moving function that connected the places that I visited.
 At first it was very basic.
 I connected the apartment where I lived to a grocery store and perhaps a library.
 But the more I traveled around the city, especially walking or driving or riding in a car—subways make this process much slower—the more complete this map became.
 I began to know where the bookstores were, where the museums and concert halls were, and where my friends lived.
 And the longer I stayed in the city the more I saw how all these places were connected to each other.
 This capacity to form an internal map is a faculty that we all possess to one degree or another.
 In some people it is well developed; in others, not so well developed.
 A magnetic center is a bit like this.
 You discover ideas and people and states and begin to connect them.
 You accumulate not only information, but also experiences and realizations.
 In a sense you begin to form a map of how conscious evolution works.
-You begin to understand that if you want to have a higher state (or connect to higher centers) you need to bring certain understandings and emotions to the forefront of you consciousness.
+You begin to understand that if you want to connect to higher centers you need to bring certain understandings and emotions to the forefront of your consciousness.
 And the more material you accumulate the easier it becomes for you to distinguish ideas and people and emotions that feed magnetic center.

-Part of the reason that I was shocked to see that Annie didn’t respond to Ouspensky’s book was that it was one of the first times that I understood that the vast majority of people, including most of my friends and family, were not going to get this work.
+Part of the reason that I was shocked to see that Annie didn’t respond to Ouspensky’s book was that it was one of the first times that I understood that most people, including most of my friends and family, were not going to be interested in the Gurdjieff work.
 And I’m not only talking about the ideas; I’m talking about the whole concept of conscious evolution; that is, the idea that through effort we can not only change our state, but also change the essential nature of our identity.
 It hit me that I had been collecting B influence since I was a child.
-At first my magnetic center was so small that when unusual states happened to me, I didn’t connect them to the idea that it was possible for me to create these states, but I did quickly begin to see that a higher state was a place that I periodically returned to.
+At first my magnetic center was so small that when unusual states happened to me, I didn’t connect them to the idea that it was possible for me to create these states, but I quickly begin to see that a higher state was a place that I periodically returned to.
 In other words there was a place in me where I remembered that I had experienced the same state before.

-From the point of view of forming a magnetic center what’s important about these two early experiences is that I was able to connect them.
+From the point of view of forming a magnetic center what’s important about our early experiences of higher centers is that we begin to connect them together.
 Everybody has higher states, but there are some people who collect these experiences and examine them.
 And more than that, they value them.
-Not everybody who finds himself in a higher state wants to discover a way to repeat what he experienced.
+Not everybody who finds himself in a higher state wants to discover a way to repeat what they experienced.
 Some people find higher states frightening or confusing.
-Not everybody finds that it is only through the experience of higher centers that their lives have meaning, but some do.
+Not everybody finds that it is only through the experience of higher centers that their lives have meaning.